 In friendships, these two personality types can create strong bonds, as long as they learn to trust each other and respect each other’s differences when it comes to preferences on planning and social interaction.
 ISFJs are usually drawn to the ESFP’s social and outgoing nature, and the ESFP will appreciate the ISFJ’s love for commitment and care for others.

 Both Sensing and Feeling types, the ISFJs and ESFPs bring compassion and sensibility to a work environment.
 On the one side, we have the charismatic and flexible Entertainer, and on the other side, we have the persistent and detail-oriented Defender.
 As long as the ISFJ is open to trying new experiences and the ESFP is willing to be more organized, things should go smoothly.

 Even though they are both Sensing and Judging personalities, ISFJs and ESTJs are very different.
 Still, the pairing is in the green area of our compatibility chart, so there is a good chance they can get along.

 In romance, the ISFJ is a natural choice of partner for the outgoing and logical ESTJ, who appreciates their sense of responsibility, gentleness, and warmth.
-ISFJs like the confidence and strong sense of direction characteristic of the ESTJ, who indeed is known as The Overseer of the MBTI personality types.
+ISFJs like the confidence and strong sense of direction characteristic of the ESTJ, who indeed is known as The Overseer.